-1. Natural gas is the factory preset.

-2. To convert the unit to propane, refer to section "11.
-Natural Gas to Propane Conversion" on page 34.

-3. Propane conversion must be done within the 72 hours of the water heater being turned ON for heating the water
+- 1. Natural gas is the factory preset. - 2.
+To convert the unit to propane, refer to the Propane (LPG) Conversion section in this manual. - 3.
+Propane conversion must be done within the 72 hours of the water heater being turned ON for heating the water iN series water heaters are designed to operate at gas pressures as low as 2.5" WC (at maximum firing rate).
+Gas inlet pressures to each unit should not exceed 14" WC under any condition (when unit is firing or not firing).

-🛦 DANGER